-More than 200 million children worldwide are still in child labour and a staggering 115 million at least, are subject to its worst forms.
-As per the National Census 2011, India has 10.1 million child labourers in the age group of 5 to 14.
+More than 200 million children worldwide are still working as child labourers and a staggering 115 million at least, are subject to its worst forms.
+As per the National Census 2011, there are close to 10.1 million child labourers in India, in the age group of 5 to 14 years.

 - 10.13 million child labourers between 5-14 years in India (2011 Census data)

 - Child labour in 2011 has decreased by around 20% from 2001 Census Figures

 - There are 22.87 million working children in India between 15-18 years.

 - As per 2011 Census, 1 in 11 children are working in India (5-18 years)

 - 80% of the child labour in India is concentrated in rural areas